 - Construction of Elm Street Elementary School and Anna K. Davie Elementary (Anna K. Davie will be completed by 2015.)

-Rome High School (including a new band room), and Rome Middle School
+- New classroom additions at East Central Elementary, West Central Elementary, West End Elementary School, Rome High School (including a new band room), and Rome Middle School

 - Replaced HVAC at several locations around the district

 - Renovations of the Phoenix Learning Center and Rome Transitional Academy

 - Provided smart boards, projector, and computers in schools across the district